Masterminds (quiz bowl): Playoffs

 The top half of Varsity teams (rounded up) by win–loss record from each league advance to the regional playoffs.
 The playoffs are run with a double elimination format.
 The playoffs for Albany, Buffalo, and Rochester are spread across multiple days, beginning in mid-to-late April and ending in late May.
 In the Albany and Buffalo playoffs, the teams that qualified for playoffs are separated into two groups, each of which plays the first four rounds of playoffs, and the teams that remain after those games (two undefeated and four once-defeated) play again at a later date to decide the regional champion.
 The Rochester league is similar, except that initially the teams are divided into four, and the final match takes place at a date after its competitors are determined, due to fact that there are many more teams in Rochester than in Albany or Buffalo.
 Correspondingly, Syracuse, the smallest region, concludes its playoffs on a single day.
 Individual stats are not kept in the playoffs, though an MVP and "All Tournament Team" are stated, presumably on the basis of total points obtained.

 The winner of each of the Regional Championships advance to the State Championship in June.
 The State Championships usually take place at Le Moyne College.
 The State Championships are run in a round robin format: each team plays each other once, and a champion is decided based on win–loss record.
 Like in the regional playoffs, individual stats are not kept, but an MVP and "All Tournament Team" are named.
 The questions used in the regional and state playoffs are of the same difficulty as those used in the regular season.

 State Champions and Regional Winners

 The first state tournament occurred in 2006.

+Participating Schools

+In the 2024-2025 season, 94 teams participate at the Varsity level and 81 teams participate at the JV level.